miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 - Conflict: 4
 - Reward: 4

 Requires Lunabella, Alphazon, ORC, HexVPN, OR Battleship.
-In short, some means to receive space coms personally or as a mission from a higher up who received it.
+In short, some means to receive space comms personally or as a mission from a higher up who received it.
 At some point in time sensors, tech or magical, pick up on an unknown object streaking through the solar system from beyond the oort cloud heading through on a trajectory straight to the sun.
 A Ghost or HexNet (or both) broadcast is repeating a distress signal on repeat requesting help in a quickly deciphered strange language spoken in a feminine voice To the point, a space ship is on collision course with the sun and being pursued by a space kraken, naturally you'll need to step in.

 Notes:
 + The Space Kraken behaves like a Hydra, with its tentacles.